GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 ### Can the Digital Analytics Code track restricted, public facing websites and webpages (i.e. webpages that require a login)?

 Yes, DAP code can track restricted/https websites and webpages as long as the website can send out the .gif request to GA.
-The current DAP GA code¬ serves the script and accepts the .gif request under https by default.
+The current DAP GA code serves the script and accepts the .gif request under https by default.

 ### For agencies who have a ‚Äúlegacy‚Äù metrics program (e.g. Urchin), is there a way to pull in some of that historical data (log files) into our new profile so that we can continue to compare current performance with historical data?
 Or do we need to just save that data somewhere else?

 No, there is no way to import legacy/historical data or log files into the Government-wide, agency-specific profile.
 The goal of the Gov-wide, GA collection is to provide consistent tracking methodology for Web traffic data, using the same Web analytics tool.
-Mixing new GA data with historical data from other Web analytics tools will create inaccurate and misleading trends.¬ Learn more about¬ [incorporating the DAP tool into your current metrics program](https://www.digitalgov.gov/services/dap/ "DAP: Digital Analytics Program").
+Mixing new GA data with historical data from other Web analytics tools will create inaccurate and misleading trends.
+Learn more about [incorporating the DAP tool into your current metrics program](https://www.digitalgov.gov/services/dap/ "DAP: Digital Analytics Program").

 ### Can the DAP GA code be deployed on internal agency websites (available only for internal employees)?